MrClean-1/SENG438-A4/Selenium_Amazon_testing/readme.md

 "SENG438-Michele" is done by Michele Pham and it tests register and browse functionalities.

-"Samira_Selenium" is done by Samira Khan and it tests view cart and remove from cart functionalities.
+"Samira_Selenium" is done by Samira Khan and it tests view cart, remove from cart, and write a review functionalities.

 "SENG438_A4-Carter" is done by Carter Drewes and it tests checkout and add shipping address and browse reviews